 - The responsible person or department

 - Workplace safety

 Each of these points need to be further elaborated on to cover issues like relationships between staff members, social media policies and other matters specific to the environment.
 All this information has to be clearly communicated to the workforce.

 Implementing well-designed and documented policies and procedures improves productivity because it eliminates confusion in the workplace.
 Sharon said without clear guidelines, employees are inclined to become less engaged.
 Abuse of power, intentional or unconscious bias and loss of productivity can flourish.

 All new employees must be given a recent copy of the company’s policies and procedures in the form of an employee manual or handbook together with their employment contract.
 It is also essential that the policies and procedures are discussed with them when they receive their employment pack, or at the latest during induction.

 For existing employees, it is vital to keep policies and procedures updated regularly, and that manuals and handbooks are reissued if there are changes.
 Policies and procedures can also be posted on an internal employee communication portal for employees to access at any time.

-When companies do not have internal resources to fill this level of responsibility, outsourcing to professional HR consultants is the best option.
+Companies that do not have internal resources to fulfil this responsibility should outsource to a professional HR consultants.